pelle7/odroid-go-spectrum-emulator/README.md

 1) Rename the existing firmware.bin file on your SD card to something like firmware.saf, then download the firmware.bin file here in its place.

-If there isn't already a firmware.bin file on your SD card you need to update the bootloader on your odroid - see https://github.com/OtherCrashOverride/go-play/releases/tag/20180708 and https://forum.odroid.com/viewtopic.php?f=158&t=31513
+If there isn't already a firmware.bin file on your SD card you need to update the bootloader on your odroid - see

+https://github.com/OtherCrashOverride/go-play/releases/tag/20180708

+and

+https://forum.odroid.com/viewtopic.php?f=158&t=31513

-2) While you have the SD card out of the ORDOID, make a new directory /roms/spectrium on the card and copy your snapshot files (SNA or Z80) in here.
+2) While you have the SD card out of the ODROID, make a new directory /roms/spectrum on the card and copy your snapshot files (SNA or Z80) in here.
 Using subdirectories is fine.

 2) Switch off ORDOID-GO, hold down 'B' button and switch back on, keep  B button pressed for 5 seconds.
 If nothing happens you need to update the bootloader - see 1).